mj-jimenez/pandrugs-frontend/app/help/help.md

 ### 1.6 Multi-omics Query<a name="multi-omics-query"></a>
 You can perform a multi-omics query in case you have at least two of these inputs for the same patient:

-  - CNV data
+  - CNV data.
-  - A VCF
+  - A VCF.
-  - Expression data
+  - Expression data.

 <div style="text-align: left;"><img src="multi-omics-query-01.png" alt="Multi-omics Query" height="100%" width="100%"/>